ch0de/change-machine-alert/README.md

 if you want it to text your phone also you will have to find your Cell phone carriers email to text address.
 Example .For at&t it is phonenumber@txt.att.net

 This code also is set to check each Pin every 5 seconds, If a pin is triggered, an alert is sent, and that pin is ignored for 1 hour, after 1 hour it will send another email and ignore for another hour until the Out of order is reset.

+Step 5: Finishup
+Find power for the pico and tuck everything away. in my machines there are 120v outlets, I just use a power cube and use one of those.

+the picos I cover with electrical tape but you can also buy a case on amazon. the 120v relays are sealed but the 24 relays I buy i just wrap in electrical tape.